dotastar/interview-preparation/README.md

 a mutex is an integer that  starts at 1.
 Whenever a thread needs to alter the array, it "locks" the mutex.
 This  causes the thread to wait until the number is positive and then decreases it by one.
 When the thread is done modifying the array, it "unlocks" the mutex, causing the  number to increase by 1.

 ### semaphore
 a semaphore's  integer may start at a number greater than 1.
 The number at which a semaphore starts is the number of threads that may access the resource at once.
-Semaphores  support "wait" and "signal" operations, which are analogous to the "lock" and  "unlock" operations of mutexes. deadlock prevention assign an order  to our locks and require that locks always be acquired in order ​
+Semaphores support "wait" and "signal" operations, which are analogous to the "lock" and "unlock" operations of mutexes.
+* deadlock prevention: assign an order to our locks and require that locks always be acquired in order ​
 ### rendering performance
 * 60FPS (16.66 ms/frame), and browser has housekeeping work, so all of your work needs to be completed inside 10ms.
 When you fail to meet this budget the frame rate drops, and the content judders on screen, referred to as **jank**